Men's Sexual Health

 Why Conventional Approaches Often Fall Short

-More Than Just Low Testosterone.
+More Than Just Low Testosterone

-Testosterone naturally declines about 1% per year after age 35.
+Testosterone naturally declines about 1 percent per year after age 35.
 By the time a man is in his late 50s or 60s, the cumulative drop affects energy, libido, sexual function, muscle mass, mood, and mental clarity.
 For many men, low testosterone is part of the story.
 But it is not always the whole story.
 Many men with testosterone levels in the normal range still experience low libido or erectile dysfunction.
 The piece the standard workup usually misses is what is happening in the other systems: neurotransmitter imbalances that govern desire and arousal, cardiovascular dysfunction restricting blood flow, subclinical thyroid dysfunction, chronic inflammation, and nutrient deficiencies (zinc and vitamin D are the most common).

-Why a Pill Is Not the Answer for Most Men.
+Why a Pill Is Not the Answer for Most Men

 ED medications increase blood flow on demand, but they do not address why the blood flow was compromised in the first place.
 They are a workaround, not a solution.
 For a man whose ED is driven by cardiovascular dysfunction, handing him a PDE5 inhibitor is handing him a medication that manages the symptom while the underlying vascular disease keeps progressing.
 For a man whose low libido is driven by low dopamine, not low testosterone, a TRT prescription is treating the wrong thing.
 The question we ask is different: what is actually driving this problem in your body, specifically?
 Once we have the answer, the treatment plan writes itself.